harrislapiroff/chromamine.com/src/contra/events/2024-06-28-pittsburgh.md

 She also told me a nice story that she met a new dancer there who asked her if we had lessons.
 Gaye said "You're actually a bit late – we had a lesson at 7:30."

 The dancer replied, "No, the website says the lesson is at 8:30."
 And then she pulled up the website on her phone and... it turned out she thought she was at a Kizomba class!
 She stayed till the end though and asked about doing more of it, so it seems like, on that metric, it was a successful night.

+Oh, also, I did get thirteen dances in, which is fun.
+I think it's the first time that's happened!